Printing Terms

 Making Order

-manufacturing order manufacturing order also knows as making order.
-A quantity of paper manufactured to custom specifications, such as a special weight, color, or size not available as a standard stocking item.
-Special order requirements are necessary, and should be discussed with a local paper consultant.
+Also know as manufacturing order.
+It is a quantity of paper manufactured to custom specifications, such as a weight, color, or size not available as a standard stocking item.
 See also imposition, paper consultant, stock

 Match Color